bharing19/Free2ViewTV/Readme.txt

 *** PLEASE NOTE ***
 Still working on migrating all the channels from the previous list to this revised version.
 I wanted to make sure that the new version's template was out there so that it can be built upon.
 The biggest criticisms was that there was too many categories, so a lot of channels can be incorporated into pre-existing groups and I wanted to get the basic framework done.
 This is the result of the work.

+All previous Github versions of the playlist will be updated with the new revisions and the documents will remain live for a while longer, but I urge everyone to update their players with the new URL's.
+Those using Perfect Player, you can get an updated Backup file with all the new revisions on the home-base of the Free2View TV Project, our blog page here: https://thefrugalstreamer.blogspot.com/p/free2viewtvpage1.html

 If there are any of your channels that are missing, open up an Issue in our github and I will get to it ASAP https://github.com/geonsey/Free2ViewTV/issues